alters-mit/magnebot/doc/api/magnebot_controller.md

 **`self.rotate_camera(roll=0, pitch=0, yaw=0)`**

 Rotate the Magnebot's camera by the (roll, pitch, yaw) axes.
-This action takes exactly 1 frame.

 Each axis of rotation is constrained (see `Magnebot.CAMERA_RPY_CONSTRAINTS`).